Int-IP-Commercialization-Council/ikr_python_client/README.md

 ```
 pip install -r requirements_3x.txt
 ```
+Ensure the directory is writable as a SQLite database will be created by the script at the directory.

 ## Running
 After updating client_config.json and installed the required Python modules.
 You can now run ikr_client: